python/devguide/runtests.rst

 The ``-uall`` flag allows the use of all available resources so as to not skip tests requiring, e.g., Internet access.

+To check for reference leaks (only needed if you modified C code), use the ``-R`` flag.
+For example, ``-R 3:2`` will first run the test 3 times to settle down the reference count, and then run it 2 more times to verify if there are any leaks.

 You can also execute the ``Tools/scripts/run_tests.py`` script as  found in a CPython checkout.
 The script tries to balance speed with thoroughness.
 But if you want the most thorough tests you should use the strenuous approach shown